brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 The Encoder-Decoder (original paper [Sequence to Sequence Learning with Neural Networks (Google, arXiv)](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf)) is an AutoEncoder model that learns an encoding and a decoding task applied to two sequences, i.e. it trains for a sequence-to-sequence task such as the translation of a sentence from a given language to a target language.
 The learning mechanism is a two-phase recursive algorithm, for the encoder and decoder respectively, where each phase is a sequence of iterations over a recursive neural network.

 The structure of its Recursive Deep Neural Network (RNN) is as follows:
-- Words are past as part of the input, represented by an embedding of dimensionality $d$;
+- Words are past as part of the input, represented by an embedding of dimensionality $$d$$;
 - The neurons used in the model are not stateless (e.g. like in a regular neuron with an activation function), but have an internal state.
 Two common examples are [Long Short-Term Memory neurons (LSTM)](https://en.wikipedia.org/wiki/Long_short-term_memory) and [Gated Recurrent Units (GRU)](https://en.wikipedia.org/wiki/Gated_recurrent_unit).
 The set of state variables of the neurons on a single are the layer's *hidden state*.
 In this example, as in most application, we'll focus on GRU as it includes a single state variable on each neuron (versus two on the LSTM counterpart), making it faster to train;
 - The network has three fully connected layers:
-	- an output layer of size $h$, whose output value is the embedding of the predicted/groundtruth word;
+	- an output layer of size $$h$$, whose output value is the embedding of the predicted/groundtruth word;
-	- a single hiddle layer of size $d$, refering to the hidden space of the current iteration;
+	- a single hiddle layer of size $$d$$, refering to the hidden space of the current iteration;
-	- an input layer of length $h+d$ (when utilizing GRU neurons) or $2h+d$ (LSTM), referring to the concatenation of the embedding of the previous iteration's hidden space (we'll cover this next), and the embeding of the current word being input.
+	- an input layer of length $$h+d$$ (when utilizing GRU neurons) or $$2h+d$$ (LSTM), referring to the concatenation of the embedding of the previous iteration's hidden space (we'll cover this next), and the embeding of the current word being input.
 On the first iteration, the input is initialized randomly or with a zero vector;

 This structure is easily represented by the following picture: